-Nurse administrators are required to perform duties that revolve around basic business skills like funding acquisition, financial management, and strategic planning, and support service skills such as home care and transport.
+Nurse administrators are required to perform duties that revolve around basic business skills like funding acquisition, financial management, strategic planning, and support service skills such as home care and transport.
 A nurse administrator can typically expect to do the following:

 - Create sustainable work policies

 - Analyze staff performance and write performance reviews